 These ‘pseudo-engaged’ workers spend a lot of time building relationships.
 They jump enthusiastically into new projects.
 And they always tell you what you want to hear when you give them feedback.
-But when you look closer, it turns out they’re much more focussed on making themselves look good then adding value to your business.
+But when you look closer, it turns out they’re much more focused on making themselves look good than adding value to your business.

 So how do you spot a ‘pseudo-engaged’ worker from a superstar?